What is the most important information I should know about ULTOMIRIS?

 What are the possible side effects of ULTOMIRIS?

-The most common side effects of ULTOMIRIS are upper respiratory infection and headache.
+The most common side effects of ULTOMIRIS in people treated for PNH are upper respiratory tract infection and headache.